nradovanovic/angiogram-segmentation/README.md

 - Data splits are deterministic given the `--seed` argument.
 - Augmentations use Albumentations (`horizontal/vertical flips`, `random rotations`, `contrast`, `elastic distortions`, and `noise`).
 - Mixed precision (`--amp`) provides additional reproducibility safeguards via deterministic cuDNN settings when seeds are fixed.

-## Optional Extensions

-- **Segment Anything Model (SAM)**: To experiment with zero-shot prompts, install `segment-anything` and integrate inside a separate script in `src/`.
-Preprocessing utilities can be reused for mask comparison.
-- **Additional Metrics**: Extend `src/metrics.py` with HD95 or sensitivity-specific scores if required.
-- **Fine-tuning Hyperparameters**: Adjust loss functions, add class-balancing weights, or enable deep supervision (`UNet++`, `UNet 3+`) by modifying the model constructors.

-## License

-The dataset terms may restrict redistribution; consult the data provider if you plan to share trained models.
-Code is released under the MIT License (update this section if you add a license file).